-In 2006, Eric and Liz formed the Lefkofsky Family Foundation, with a mission of "supporting charitable, scientific, and educational organizations and causes around the world."
-The foundation makes grants in several key areas, including education, human rights, health, and arts and culture.
+PROFILE: Described by some as a "serial entrepreneur," Eric Lefkofsky began his career by selling carpets as a freshman at the University of Michigan.
+He went on to create, buy, and sell several companies, which eventually led to his creation of Groupon.
+In 2006, Eric and his wife Liz formed the Lefkofsky Family Foundation, with the aim of "supporting charitable, scientific, and educational organizations and causes around the world."
+The foundation makes grants in several key areas, including education, human rights, medical, and arts and culture.

 In the field of medical research, much of the couple's recent philanthropy has been directed toward cancer.
 Liz Lefkofsky’s mother Liz's mother Susan Kramer started the American Brain Tumor Association (ABTA) in the wake of her daughter's death.
 Outside of cancer research, the foundation seems to fund a wide range of medical research including work related to Crohn’s, Alzheimer’s, immunotherapy, and food allergies, to name a few.
 The Lefkofsky Foundation tends to support large medical institutions and medical schools at major universities.
 Past grantees include the Damon Runyon Cancer Research Center, Duke Medecine’s Preston Robert Tisch Brain Tumor Center, and Lurie Children’s Hospital.